w3c/wai-bcase/index.md

 Consideration of the cost and risk of inaction is a critical aspect of any business case.
 As web use is woven into modern life all over the world, governments and regulators began to mandate laws and policies that strengthen the rights of people with disabilities to participate in online digital information and services.

 One of the earliest examples of legal consequences to web accessibility was a complaint put to the Human Rights and Equal Opportunities Commission (HREOC) in 2000 about the inaccessibility of the website of the Sydney Olympics.
-The plaintiff claimed the site was a violation of the Commonwealth Disability Discrimination Act 1992.[^21] The 2001 decision in the Sydney Olympics suit[^22] raised awareness of the need to address accessibility in the emerging practice of web communication.
+The plaintiff, who was blind, claimed the site was a violation of the Commonwealth Disability Discrimination Act 1992.[^21] The 2001 decision in the Sydney Olympics suit[^22] raised awareness of the need to address accessibility in the emerging practice of web communication.

 Over time, the legal risk increased with the adoption of more specific laws and policies in countries throughout the world.